 Incorporation Services in Japan

 As a foreign investor, launching your company in Japan will require good preparation and a thorough understanding of your options for company incorporation.
-As of this writing, you have 4 alternatives for company registration:
+In Japan, you have 4 alternatives for company registration:

 (1) Kabushiki Kaisha-KK (similar to the American C Corp)